Location5252 E. Jolly Road

 The Poultry Teaching and Research Center's Mission is two-fold.
 First to provide facilities and resources for the education of animal science students interested in Poultry Science as a career and second to conduct basic and applied research that will benefit the poultry producers of the State of Michigan.

-The poultry Research Farm consists of a service building, 11 pole barn type buildings, two storage sheds and several outdoor pens.
+The Poultry Research Farm consists of a service building, 5 pole barn type buildings, the Turkey Facility, the laying Hen facility, and two storage sheds.
 The service building contains office space, shower and restroom facilities, egg storage cooler, a tool room and garage.

 Please contact the farm manager for more details and place hatching egg orders at least one week in advance.

 · Strasburg, G, 2017.
 Influence of thermal challenge on turkey muscle development and meat quality